Permanently signed detour route: Sweden

 Sweden use signs with white background and blue text for their permanent detour routes (Swedish: permanent omledningsväg) on numbered roads.
 According to the Swedish Transport Administration's guidelines a permanent detour route should be able to handle all the traffic when it comes to capacity, weight, height, etc. as sorting traffic is almost impossible.
 In cases that for some reason need traffic sorting the police will regulate the traffic.
 However, there may be different routes for different travel directions as to not create accessibility problems or queues due to limited capacity; in these cases a letter for the cardinal direction is added at the end.
 The guidelines also emphasize that the segments of the permanent detour route should be as short as possible with access to the main route whenever it is possible.

-United Kingdom and Ireland
+United Kingdom

-The United Kingdom and the Republic of Ireland use yellow signs with a series of symbols for their emergency diversion routes.
+The United Kingdom use yellow signs with a series of symbols for their emergency diversion routes.
 Symbols come in a shapes, with a solid and hollow version, including circle, triangle, square and diamond.
 When a roadway is closed, a trigger sign is opened at the last junction prior to the closure, displaying a symbol, which motorists can follow to rejoin the route at a point beyond the closure.

 United States

-The national MUTCD has not yet adopted standard signage for these routes.
-Some states have adopted their own systems.
+The federal Manual on Uniform Traffic Control Devices introduced signage for these routes in its eleventh edition in December 2023.